hitokiri-mata/katacoda-courses/kubernetes-chaos/kube-monkey/step2-install.md

-Create a namespace for the game application.
+Create a namespace for the the Kube Monkey service.

 `kubectl create namespace kube-monkey`{{execute}}